galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    > >    There are almost no known adapters and overrepresented sequences.
 >    > >
 >    > > 2.
 If the quality of the reads is poor, we should:
 >    > >    1.
-Check what is wrong and think about possible reasons for the poor read quality: it may come from the type of sequencing or what we sequenced (high quantity of overrepresented sequences in transcriptomics data, biased percentage of bases in HiC data)
+Check what is wrong and think about possible reasons for the poor read quality: it may come from the type of sequencing or what we sequenced (high quantity of overrepresented sequences in transcriptomics data, biased percentage of bases in Hi-C data)
 >    > >    2.
 Ask the sequencing facility about it
 >    > >    3.
 Perform some quality treatment (taking care not to lose too much information) with some trimming or removal of bad reads
 >    > >